Constitution of the Society for the History of Technology

 ARTICLE VII Nominations and Elections

 §1.
 By April 30 of each year, the Nominating Committee shall prepare and submit to the Secretary a proposed slate of candidates for elected positions (see Article VIII).
-The Secretary shall publish the Nominating Committee’s slate of nominations electronically and in the Society’s Summer Newsletter.
+The Secretary shall publish the Nominating Committee’s slate of nominations on the SHOT website and in the digital Newsletter.

 §2.
 Nominations for Vice President, the Executive Council, the Editorial Committee, and the Nominating Committee may also be made by petition of fifteen members of the Society.
 The consent of the nominee is required, and the petition must be received by the Secretary and the Chair of the Nominating Committee within 21 days of the earliest publication of the proposed slate, so that the names of petition nominees can be added to the ballot.